o3de/o3de.org/content/docs/userguide/cinematics/track-view/nodes-component-entity.md

 If you have component entities with the same name \(for example, if they're multiple instances of a slice\), you can determine which entity that you're editing\.
 For more information, see [Working with Slices and Sequences](/docs/userguide/working-with-slices-cinematic-sequences.md)\.

-## Adding or Removing Components from a Component Entity<a name="cinematics-track-view-component-entity-add-remove-components"></a>
+## Adding or Removing Components from a Component Entity {#cinematics-track-view-component-entity-add-remove-components}

 When you add a component to a component entity in Lumberyard Editor, the component is automatically added to any component entity nodes in the Track View\.
 When you remove a component, the component and any animation data are also removed from the Track View\.

 **Important**
 Be careful when removing components from component entities because it might affect your existing sequence\.
 For example, if you remove a **Simple Motion** component from an entity that is part of a sequence, the animation no longer references the specified animation\.

-## Animating Components on a Component Entity<a name="cinematics-track-view-animating-components-on-component-entities"></a>
+## Animating Components on a Component Entity {#cinematics-track-view-animating-components-on-component-entities}

 Component nodes that can be animated are nested as children under the associated component entity node\.
 You can add animation tracks to any of these component nodes\.